chancandan/portfolio-project-4-Footie365/README.md

 # Deployment
 ## Steps to deploy the site using Heroku:
-- After having installed the foloowing; psycopg2, dj3-cloudinary-storage, dj_database_url and gunicorn
+- After having installed the following; psycopg2, dj3-cloudinary-storage, dj_database_url and gunicorn
 - Use the Heroku dashboard to select "New" and then click to "Create a new app"
   - Must create app with a new unique name - this then needs to be added in the project settings to allow hosts
   - Select your specific region